jeremyevans/rubyconflt2016-presentation/slides/slides.md

 </code></pre>

 !SLIDE
 .notes What if you want to authenticate using LDAP, say to Windows Active Directory?
 That can be accomplished using a single configuration method.
 You just call the password_match? configuration method with a block.
-Using the already retrieved account and the provided password, you can use any custom authentication method that you want.
+Using the already retrieved account and the submitted password, you can use any custom authentication method that you want.

 <pre class="sh_ruby" style="font-size: 40px; margin-top: 10px;"><code>plugin :rodauth do
   enable :login, :logout